msu/csci-432-fall2022/project/part3.md

    input and output.

-By the end of next week (Friday, 11 November 2022), please submit a short writ-eup that describes what will be in your proposed video.
+By the end of next week (Friday, 11 November 2022), please submit a short write-up that describes what will be in your proposed video.
 It is ok to propose multiple options to open a discussion with Dr. Fasy.